langchain-ai/langsmith-self-hosted-reference-aws/WALKTHROUGH.md

 Create a dedicated namespace, e.g.:
 - `langsmith`

-## 3.4 Ingress Gate — Prove ALB Works Before Installing LangSmith
+## 3.4 Validate Ingress Before Installing LangSmith

+**Important:** Complete this validation **before** installing LangSmith with Helm.
+This step helps isolate any ingress configuration issues from application-level problems, making troubleshooting much easier if something goes wrong.

-Complete this validation **before** Helm-installing LangSmith.
-Many deployment issues initially attributed to LangSmith are actually ingress, controller, or subnet-tagging configuration problems.
+Many deployment issues that appear to be LangSmith problems are actually related to ingress, controller, or subnet-tagging configuration.

-### 3.4.1 Deploy a tiny test app
+### 3.4.1 Deploy a Test Application

-Deploy any minimal HTTP echo service into a test namespace (or the `langsmith` namespace).
-Confirm:
+Deploy a minimal HTTP echo service (or any simple web service) into a test namespace (or the `langsmith` namespace).
+This will serve as a test target for your ingress.

+Verify the test app is running:
-- `kubectl get pods` shows it running
+- `kubectl get pods` shows the pod in `Running` state
-- `kubectl get svc` shows endpoints
+- `kubectl get svc` shows the service has endpoints

-### 3.4.2 Create a test Ingress that provisions an ALB
+### 3.4.2 Create a Test Ingress

-Create an Ingress pointing at the test service.
+Create an Ingress resource pointing at your test service.
+This will trigger the AWS Load Balancer Controller to provision an ALB.

-Your success criteria are binary:
+Verify everything works:
-- [ ] An **ALB** is created
+- [ ] An **ALB** is created in AWS
-- [ ] A target group is created
+- [ ] A target group is created and associated with the ALB
-- [ ] Targets become **healthy**
+- [ ] Targets become **healthy** in the target group
-- [ ] You can hit the endpoint and get a response over **HTTPS**
+- [ ] You can successfully access the endpoint over **HTTPS** and receive a response

-### 3.4.3 If this fails, stop
+### 3.4.3 Troubleshooting Ingress Issues
-Do not proceed to LangSmith until this gate passes.

-When it fails, the first places to look are:
+If the test ingress fails, **do not proceed** to installing LangSmith until this is resolved.
+Fixing ingress issues after LangSmith is installed makes troubleshooting more difficult.

+If the ingress test fails, check these areas first:
-- Kubernetes events on the Ingress
+- Kubernetes events on the Ingress resource: `kubectl describe ingress <ingress-name>`
-- AWS Load Balancer Controller logs
+- AWS Load Balancer Controller logs: `kubectl logs -n kube-system -l app.kubernetes.io/name=aws-load-balancer-controller`
-- ALB target group health reasons in the AWS console
+- ALB target group health status in the AWS console (look for specific error reasons)

-> If you are not using ALB for ingress, you are operating outside the P0 reference path.
+> **Note:** This reference architecture requires AWS ALB for ingress.
+If you're using a different ingress controller, you'll need to adapt the configuration accordingly.

 ---